 Star rating summary

-When it comes to performance, usability, security, and support, it’s difficult to beat Hostinger.
-That said, its limited bandwidth and throttling policy for VPS plans does concern us, and its lack of PCI-compliance will make it unsuitable for some use cases.
-There are also many competitors who offer a pay-as-you-go approach, instead of forcing you to upgrade your plan.
+When it comes to performance, usability, security, and support, it's difficult to beat Hostinger.
+That said, its limited bandwidth and throttling policy for VPS plans concern us, and its lack of PCI compliance makes it unsuitable for some use cases.
+There are also many competitors that offer a pay-as-you-go approach instead of forcing you to upgrade your plan.

 | Decision factor | Weight | Verdict |